Condition expressions¶

 Version equivalence¶

-Deprecated license IDs are treated as equivalent to their modern counterparts.
+Deprecated license IDs match their modern counterparts.

-For example, GPL-2.0 and GPL-2.0-only are considered the same license.
+For example, GPL-2.0 and GPL-2.0-only map to the same license.

 Version ranges¶